MrBounty/HEG/README.md

 *Note that I only get the name and email, so other value will be empty.
 Like Avatar is ""*

-Here a more advance example where I get an array of Message with other type inside.
+Get an array of Message with other type inside.
 ```go
 var Messages []Message
 err = edgeClient.Query(context.TODO(), `